pulumi/docs/content/resources/multi-cloud-multi-region-kubernetes-platform-at-snowflake/index.md

     title: "Shipping a Multi-Cloud, Multi-Region Kubernetes Platform at Snowflake"
     # URL for embedding a URL for ungated webinars.
     youtube_url: "https://www.youtube.com/embed/oD9m6e3Bo2o"
-    # URL for creating a listing in our podcast XML feed.
-    podcast_file_name: "multi-cloud-multi-region-kubernetes-platform-at-snowflake.mp3"
     # Sortable date.
 The datetime Hugo will use to sort the webinars in date order.
     sortable_date: 2020-10-08T10:00:00-07:00
     # Duration of the webinar.